vmware/cloud-director-extension-standard-library/add-on/multi-instance-skeleton/index.md

         provider: true
 ```

-Similar to UI Plugins the Runtime Defined Entities are shared between all add-on instances and follow the same installation and deletion rules.
+Similar to UI Plugins, Runtime Defined Entities are shared across all add-on instances and follow the same installation and deletion rules.

-This `defined-entity` holds its sources under `db-schema` add-on project folder and when installed will create a Runtime Defined Interface, Runtime Defined Entity and Behavior of type built-in Function as a Service.
+The `defined-entity` is stored under the `db-schema` add-on project folder and, upon installation, it will create a Runtime Defined Interface, Runtime Defined Entity, and Behavior of type built-in Function as a Service.

 ```yaml
 elements: